1930s Fonts & Typography: Art Deco & Beyond

 This digital age has revived countless examples of typefaces from the 1930s.
 Fonts such as Futura and Gill Sans will undoubtedly be virtually ubiquitous among modern designers for many more years to come.

-Digital re-creations of the fonts from the 1930s often include the following: extended character sets, weight, style, optimisations for screen display, and so on.
+Digital recreations of fonts from the 1930s often include the following: extended character sets, weight, style, and optimisations for screen display, among others.
 In many ways, this breathes new life into these fonts—the same classic style now enriched with everything modern technology can bring to bear.

 Timeless Appeal of 1930s Style